My wedding attire

 groom) and huge (with 20 attendants).
 There have been children involved;

-flower girls and ring bearers, his, hers, theirs, and several brides
+flower girls and ring bearers, his, hers, theirs, and a number of brides

 with "buns in the oven".